ARTFL-Project/PhiloLogic4/requirement.rst

 +-----------------------+-----------------------+-------------------------+

-Also, installation could require other softwares:
+Also, *installation* of both dependancies and component could require other softwares:

 +-----------------------------------+-------------------+
 | component                         | installer         |